 The Basic Process for Receiving Financial Aid at CCS

-• To apply for need-based federal, state and institutional financial aid, students must complete the Free Application for Federal Student Aid (FAFSA – see additional information and website address below).
-You do not need to complete a FAFSA to receive CCS Scholarships, or other kinds of merit-based aid, such as the Michigan Promise Scholarship.
-Once CCS receives your FAFSA results a review will be conducted to determine if additional documentation is required for the federal Verification selection process.
-If a student is selected for Verification they will be notified via a mailed notification letter specifying requested documentation along with follow-up emails until all documentation is received by the Financial Aid office to complete the verification process.
+- To apply for need-based federal, state and institutional financial aid, students must complete the Free Application for Federal Student Aid (FAFSA).
+The FAFSA is not required to receive CCS Scholarships, and some other types of institutional awards, and some outside scholarships.
+Typically, it takes about one week for CCS to receive your FAFSA results, then the financial aid office can determine if additional documentation is required for the federal Verification selection process.
+If a student is selected for Verification they will be notified via a mailed notification letter specifying requested documentation, then follow-up emails until all documentation is received by the Financial Aid office to complete the verification process.

-• After all necessary documentation has been received, CCS will calculate what financial aid you are eligible for from the federal and state government, as well as any need-based aid from the school.
-Incoming students will receive a package in the mail containing a financial aid notification letter detailing this information and all necessary instructions to accept the aid.
-Returning students receive a notification to their CCS email address and are able to view and accept or reject their financial aid awards on Self Service.
+- After the student has been admitted to CCS and their FAFSA has been received, CCS will calculate what financial aid the student is eligible to receive from the federal and state government, as well as any need-based aid from the school.
+All award offers are initially based on full-time costs and award amounts.
+New, incoming students will receive their financial aid award offer in the mail containing a financial aid and cost breakdown, detailing all information and necessary instructions to accept their aid offers.
+Returning, continuing students receive a notification to their CCS email and are able to view and accept or decline their financial aid award offers online within Self Service.
 If you are offered a Direct loan as part of your package and wish to accept it, you must complete a Direct Loan Master Promissory Note and loan Entrance Counseling (complete them here!)

-• New students will receive a paper award package in the mail, and will be able to accept awards online by logging into the Self Service system after having paid their enrollment deposit to CCS.
-If you are only attending one semester your letter will reflect only that semester’s semester info.
-Students considered Dependent for federal student aid purposes will have a Parent PLUS loan included on their award package listed as an estimated amount.
-This does not mean that your parent is approved for that amount, and if the parent wishes to apply for the Parent PLUS loan they must complete and submit the Parent PLUS Authorization form to the Financial Aid Office to process.
+- Students considered Dependent for federal student aid purposes will have a Federal Parent PLUS loan offer included in their award offer listed at an estimated, maximum amount available to borrow.
+This PLUS loan offer is an option, and if the parent wishes to apply for the Parent PLUS loan they must complete and submit the Parent PLUS Authorization Application form back to the Financial Aid Office to be processed.

-• If you are not able to pay the remaining amount and need additional funds, you may want to consider an outside scholarship search or applying for a supplemental loan, such as an Alternative or Parent PLUS loan (see below).
+- Any remaining balance after all aid awards are posted to a students semester account within Self Service, are due to be paid in full approximately one month prior to classes starting.
+Main options to pay the remaining amount include one, or a combination of the following: an outside scholarship search; setting up the semester monthly payment plan; applying for a supplemental loan, such as an Alternative or Parent PLUS loan (see below).
 Supplemental loans are subject to credit approval.
-Almost all students require a credit worthy co-signer to qualify for an alternative loan.
+Most students require a credit worthy co-signer to qualify for an alternative loan.
 Please apply early for these loans.
 They take time to process and you don’t want to be in a position where a balance at the school is keeping you from registering for your next semester.

-• Anything you request beyond what you need for tuition, fees and/or on-campus housing and meal plans will be refunded to you by the Business Office (see below) and can be used for educational expenses such as books & supplies, food, rent or transportation.
+- Anything you request beyond what you need for tuition, fees and/or on-campus housing and meal plans will be refunded to you by the Business Office and can be used for educational expenses such as books & supplies, food, rent or transportation.

-• CCS strongly encourages students to have all their funding determined before charges apply at the beginning of the semester (https://campus.collegeforcreativestudies.edu/academic-calendar/).
-Students who have not secured all necessary funding by the first day of classes should contact the Financial Aid office immediately to discuss any additional options that may be available.
+- CCS strongly encourages students to view important dates at the (Academic Calendar).
+Students who have not secured all necessary funding by the first day of classes should contact the Financial Aid office immediately to discuss any options that may still be available.

-• Aid is awarded based on full-time enrollment and adjusted for less than full-time students after the drop/add period (see Pro-ration below) ends each semester.
+- Aid is awarded based on full-time enrollment and adjusted for less than full-time students after the drop/add period (see Part-Time Pro-ration below) ends each semester.
 Most kinds of aid require at least half-time (6 credits) enrollment.

 The FAFSA (Free Application for Federal Student Aid)